 Due to the common control elements between IQVF REIT, the Company, and Iroquois Valley Farmland TRS, Inc. ("Iroquois Valley TRS"), references to "Iroquois Valley," "we," or "us" refer to the Iroquois Valley corporate family as a whole.
-For the avoidance of doubt however, the Notes are being offered by Iroquois Valley Farms LLC (i.e. the Company) pursuant to the terms of this Memorandum.
+For the avoidance of doubt however, the Notes are being offered by Iroquois Valley Farms LLC (i.e., the Company) pursuant to the terms of this Memorandum.
 Concurrently with this Note offering, IQVF REIT is conducting an offering of common stock pursuant to Securities and Exchange Commission ("SEC") Regulation A+.

-Iroquois Valley began in 2007 with a small group of investors purchasing a single piece of farmland in Iroquois County, Illinois - about two hours South of Chicago.
-Today, Iroquois Valley has nearly 13,000 acres of certified and transitioning organic farmland in 14 states with a wide variety of farmers, crops and businesses.
-In that time, we have raised more than \$50 million of capital in a series of equity and debt offerings, and have broadened our investor base to include individuals, families, foundations, family offices, non-profits and donor-advised funds.
+Iroquois Valley began in 2007 with small group of investors purchasing a single piece of farmland in Iroquois County, Illinois - about two hours south of Chicago.
+Today, Iroquois Valley has over 28,000 acres of certified and transitioning organic farmland in 16 states with a wide variety of farmers, crops and businesses.
+In that time, we have raised more than \$75 million of capital in a series of equity and debt offerings, and have broadened our investor base to include individuals, families, foundations, family offices, non-profits and donor-advised funds.

-This Offering of Soil Restoration Notes will provide capital we need to help expand the amount of organic farmland in the United States, support independent organic farmers as they establish and expand their businesses, and seek to create a wide range of social, environmental and financial impacts.
-Moreover, the interest paid on the Soil Restoration Notes includes a 2.25% annual return to the investor, with an additional 0.5% committed to our Soil Restoration Pool.
-Proceeds in this Soil Restoration Pool are distributed to farmers in our portfolio in order to fund a range of organic transition projects and practices, discussed in more depth within this Memorandum.
+This Offering of Notes will provide capital we need to help expand the amount of organic farmland in the United States, support independent organic farmers as they establish and expand their businesses, and seek to create a wide range of social, environmental, and financial impacts.
+The interest paid on the Soil Restoration Notes includes a 2.0% annual return to the investor.

 When we deploy capital, we seek specifically to provide financial support for organic farmers who are transitioning land to organic and improving soil health.
-Taking a minimum of three years, the organic transition period can be the most financially challenging for farmers as they are implementing holistic management practices while still selling their food at conventional prices.
+Taking a minimum of three years, the organic transition period can be the most financially challenging for farmers as they are implementing holistic management practices but still selling their food at conventional prices.

-B) BUSINESS MODEL
+2. BUSINESS MODEL

-BUILT FOR SCALE AND LONG-TERM IMPACT
+A PUBLIC BENEFIT CORPORATION BUILT FOR SCALE & IMPACT

+Investor Capital Finances Organic Farmland, Creating Financial Returns and Positive Impacts

-- Iroquois Valley finances its operations and acquisitions through a combination of equity and notes fundraising (including this Soil Restoration Note), as well as traditional bank debt. - The funds we raise are used to invest in farmland, provide mortgages to farmers, extend operating lines of credit and to finance our operations. - Farmers gain land access through a lease or a mortgage and run their own businesses on the farm. - Our annual revenue is a combination of rent and mortgage interest payments as well as interest earned from the operating lines. - The Soil Restoration Notes offered through this Offering are unsecured, but senior in the capital structure to equity. - In establishing IQVF REIT as a Delaware public benefit corporation, and a certified B-Corporation, we are committed and empowered to use business as a force for good, creating positive social and environmental impacts for all of our stakeholders, alongside financial returns.
+Iroquois Valley finances its acquisitions through a combination of equity and debt fundraising (including this Offering of Notes), as well as traditional bank debt.

+The funds we raise are used, among other purposes, to invest in farmland, provide mortgages to farmers, extend operating lines of credit, and to finance our operations.
+See "Use of Proceeds."

+Our annual revenue is a combination of rent and mortgage interest payments as well as interest earned from the operating lines of credit and grant revenue.

+In establishing IQVF REIT as a Delaware public benefit corporation and a certified B-Corporation, we are committed and empowered to use business as a force for good, creating positive social and environmental impacts for all of our stakeholders, alongside financial returns.

-C) FARMER FIRST
+3. FARMER FIRST

 Iroquois Valley's model is unique when compared to traditional farmland funds.
 Instead of speculating on land or evaluating development potential, we partner with qualified and experienced organic farmers that are looking to establish or expand their own organic farm operations.
-These farmers bring land opportunities to us, and then we conduct a full due diligence review on the farmer, their business and the property in question.
-If the farmer is approved for financing after this due diligence review and approval by our Investment Committee, the Company moves forward with a purchase or a mortgage.
+These farmers bring land opportunities to us, and then we conduct a full due diligence review on the farmer, their business, and the property in question.
+If the farmer is approved for financing after this due diligence review and approval by our Investment Committee and/or Board, the Company moves forward with a purchase or a mortgage.